alegelos/iOSCleanNetworking/README.md

 ## Required generated structure

-The generated output must start with a **root folder named after the project**, feature, or something very similar.
+The generated output must start with a **root folder named after the project, feature, or something very similar**.

 Example: